acerbilab/pyvbmc/docsrc/source/index.rst

 ******
 ``pyvbmc`` is a numerical Python 3.x implementation of Variational Bayesian Monte Carlo (VBMC).

-VBMC is an approximate Bayesian inference method designed to fit and evaluate computational models with a limited budget of potentially noisy likelihood evaluations, useful for computationally expensive models or for quick inference and model evaluation (Acerbi, 2018; 2020).
+VBMC is an approximate Bayesian inference method designed to fit and evaluate computational models with a limited budget of potentially noisy likelihood evaluations, useful for computationally expensive models or for quick inference and model evaluation :ref:`(Acerbi, 2018; 2020)<References>`.

 VBMC simultaneously computes: